into-the-v0id/chat-room.kt/README.md

 This project was created as an experiment around Event Sourcing.
 It aims to provide a simple platform for communication.

-For now Chat Room only consists of the following module:
+Chat Room consists of the following modules:
 - [API](./api/README.md)
 - [Web](./web/README.md)